Plumbing certificates of compliance

 - verify plumbing work and equipment meet the requirements of the Water Industry Act 2012 and South Australian Public Health Act 2011, and applicable regulations and standards.

-Electronic certificates of compliance (eCoCs) may be used in place of paper certificates of compliance, which will be discontinued on 30 June 2018.
-Electronic certificates of compliance can be emailed to customers, or printed and mailed.
+Electronic certificates of compliance (eCoCs) replace of paper certificates of compliance, which were discontinued on 30 June 2018.
+Electronic certificates of compliance can be emailed to customers or printed and mailed.

 When are certificates of compliance needed?

 Plumbers must provide a certificate of compliance to the customer and the Office of the Technical Regulator (OTR) within seven days of finishing plumbing work, except for:

 - changing tap washers

 - clearing blocked sanitary drainage pipework not exceeding 50 mm in diameter

 - replacing, altering, repairing, maintaining or disconnecting domestic tapware.